bobbycomet/Appify/README.md

 ![Appify Screenshot](https://github.com/bobbycomet/Appify/blob/main/Extensionsview.png)

+**NIPAHTV EXTENSION ISSUE:** This is not caused by the tool, but what is happening is that when you tile Kick, NipahTV will not work properly.
+This has to do with an issue between Chromium browsers and being in app mode.
+This is only when tiled; otherwise, it is fine, and the extension will work.

 **VERSION 1.0.5 UPDATES: Presets now show in the extensions window, and fixed a minor bug that was not updating the config folder in the .pwa_manager folder.
 If you have issues with the config file not updating, you must delete the profile and reinstall the PWA you made.**